Rewriting for Symmetric Monoidal Categories with Commutative (Co)Monoid Structure: The Combinatorial Interpretation

 The following lemma will be used at each induction step: here, we require the decomposition to not only alternate between monogamous and discrete right-monogamous cospans, but to also keep track of the order of terminal nodes.
 Diagrammatically, we want a decomposition of a right-monogamous cospan into the following form:

 with $m$ corresponding to a monogamous cospan, and $d$ to a discrete right-monogamous one, and $g'$ is the rest of the decomposition.
-Here, the first $k$ wires are the terminal order-$0$ nodes of the overall composite.
-Keeping track of where terminal nodes of each order are located is an important technical complication that will be needed to prove that the map that we construct out of $\rmacsphyp$ to show it satisfies the universal property of the coproduct $\cprd$, is a monoidal functor.
-Recall that, following Proposition~\ref{cmoniso}, we refer abusively to permutations $\pi: n\to n$ below as cospans, assuming implicitly that we mean the cospan $\cspobj{n}{\pi}{n}{id}{n}$. \begin{lemma}[Level-0 decomposition] Let $\cspobj{m}{}{G}{}{n}$ be a right-monogamous acyclic cospan whose order-$0$ terminal nodes are the first $k$ nodes of $n$.
-Then there exists a unique decomposition of G as $\mathcal{M};(id_k\oplus (\mathcal{D};\mathcal{G}'))$, where (A) $\mathcal{M}$ is monogamous acyclic and contains precisely all the level-0 hyperedges; (B) $\mathcal{D}$ is discrete right-monogamous and contains precisely all order-1 left-amonogamous nodes; (C) $\mathcal{G}'$ is right-monogamous acyclic and has no left-amonogamous nodes without any in-connections.
+Here, the $w_1$-labelled wires correspond to the terminal order-$0$ nodes of the overall composite diagram.
+Keeping track of where terminal nodes of each order are located is an important technical complication that will be needed to prove that the map that we construct out of $\rmacsphyp$ is a monoidal functor which satisfies the universal property of the coproduct $\cprd$.
+Recall that, following Proposition~\ref{cmoniso}, we refer abusively to permutations $\pi: w\to w$ below as cospans, assuming implicitly that we mean the cospan $\cspobj{w}{\pi}{w}{id}{w}$.
+Finally, we use the term \emph{in-connection} of a node $x$ in a given cospan $\cspobj{v}{f}{G}{g}{w}$, for any hyperedge $h$ that has $x$ as target in $G$, or for any boundary node of $v$ that is mapped to $x$ by $f$.
+In diagrammatic terms, nodes without any in-connections correspond to occurrences of the unit $\tikzfig{co-del-c}$. \begin{lem}[level-0 decomposition] Let $\mathcal{G} = (\cspobj{v}{f}{G}{g}{w})$ be a right-monogamous acyclic cospan whose order-$0$ terminal nodes are the first $|w_1|$ nodes of $w$.
+Then there exists a decomposition of $\mathcal{G}$ as $\mathcal{M};(id_{w_1}\oplus (\mathcal{D};\mathcal{G}'))$, where (A) $\mathcal{M}$ is monogamous acyclic and contains precisely all the level-0 hyperedges; (B) $\mathcal{D}$ is discrete right-monogamous and contains precisely all order-1 left-amonogamous nodes; (C) $\mathcal{G}'$ is right-monogamous acyclic and has no left-amonogamous nodes without any in-connections.